Does Kratom Interact With Naproxen (Aleve)?

 There are also other mechanistic effects to consider:

-- Inhibition of COX-1 leads to a significant loss of integrity for the gastric mucosa and, therefore, reduces protection for stomach tissue.
-However, COX-2 does not have an important role in the mucosa, so selective COX-2 inhibitors do not produce these effects.
+- Inhibition of COX-1 leads to a significant loss of integrity for the gastric mucosa, reducing protection for stomach tissue.
+However, COX-2 does not have an essential role in the mucosa, so selective COX-2 inhibitors do not produce these effects.
 (This does not apply to naproxen.)

-- NSAIDs can lead to serious impairment of renal activity and blood flow, leading to kidney injury and renal failure.
+- NSAIDs can lead to severe impairment of renal activity and blood flow, leading to kidney injury and renal failure.

-Fun fact: kratom is actually a cousin of the coffee plant!
+Fun fact: kratom is a cousin of the coffee plant!

-One of the most remarkable things about kratom (Mitragyna speciosa) is its wide spectrum of effects.
-In practice, this gives it an amazing number of uses — and even more, could be discovered as research continues.
+One of the most remarkable things about kratom is its broad spectrum of effects.
+In practice, this gives it a fantastic number of uses — and even more, could be discovered as research continues.

 Kratom can act as a stimulant and provides increased energy and concentration.
 It even has powerful mood-enhancing effects.
 It can also promote sleep, act as a weight-loss supplement, and effectively treat opioid withdrawal symptoms.